myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

 Underneath DataMapper (at least if you haven't bitten the [NoSQL][nosql] bullet just yet) lies DataObjects.
 DataObjects is an attempt to rewrite existing Ruby database drivers to conform to one, standard interface.
-If you're a recent arrival from the world of PHP or .Net, then it the DO API will not look too disimilar to either PDO or ADO.net.
+If you're a recent arrival from the world of PHP or .Net, then the DO API will not look too disimilar to either PDO or ADO.net.

 Late this Spring, tucked away in the DataObjects' Release Notes for version